camarman/linux-command-line/extra.md

     egrep -c '(vmx|svm)' /proc/cpuinfo

-If 0 it means that your CPU doesn't support hardware virtualization.
+If returns `0` it means that your CPU doesn't support hardware virtualization.

-If 1 or more it does - but you still need to make sure that virtualization is enabled in the BIOS.
+If returns `1` or more it means that your CPU does support hardware virtualization.
+(But you still need to make sure that virtualization is enabled in the BIOS).
 Later on install virtualization via

     sudo dnf install @virtualization